 Make a plan the week before your vacation so that you have plenty of time to wrap up projects, from the most urgent to the less important ones.

-Tip 9: Put Together an Emergency Contact List
+8. Put Together an Emergency Contact List

 Make a list of your emergency numbers to give to key employees who might need to reach you.

-Tip 10: Review Critical Procedures and Processes
+9. Review Critical Procedures and Processes

 Make sure the key employee you’ve assigned is well versed in completing the tasks without your assistance.
 Ask him or her to perform the procedure for you before you leave (memory is a tricky thing).
 Leave detailed instructions on the procedures as a backup.

-Tip 11: Pay Your Bills
+10. Pay Your Bills

 Leave for your vacation with a clean slate on accounts payable.
 Pay all invoices, credit card statements and bills that will come due while you’re gone.
 Make sure payroll is set up to be processed while you’re gone as well.

-Tip 12: Don’t Be Available
+11. Don’t Be Available (Much)

 Vacation Photo via Shutterstock